SimpleLuke/100-days-of-code/README.md

 **Today's Progress**: I started to apply jobs again.

 **Thoughts**: Now I feel like I am ready for a junior job, but I will aim higher to learn to be a senior developer.

+### Day 64:  October 6, 2022

+**Today's Progress**: Learn about how to increase a website performance.

+**Thoughts**: When I learnt how to use SSH to login GitHub from ZTM, I found that I already did it myself long time ago.